mdavidson9/docs.balsamiq.com/content/_editor/_wireframes/importing.md

 To create this wireframe in a new project, switch to it, choose “Import Wireframe JSON…” from the Project > Import menu and paste the copied code.
 Images and Symbols won't be copied, however.

-{{% alert info %}}**Note:** In Balsamiq Wireframes for Desktop, you can copy wireframes or [Symbols](../symbols/) across projects by dragging them from one project to another.
-You can also select and copy controls on the canvas in one project and paste them into the canvas in another project.{{% /alert %}}

 * * *

 ## Importing From Balsamiq Mockups 3 for Desktop

-Because Mockups 3 for Desktop uses the same file format (BMPR) than Balsamiq Wireframes and Balsamiq Cloud, importing files there is a pretty straight forward process.
-You can simply open an existing file in Wireframes for Desktop, or upload it directly in Balsamiq Cloud if you are using our web version.
+Because Mockups 3 for Desktop uses the same file format (BMPR) that Balsamiq Cloud uses, importing files there is a pretty straight forward process.
+You can upload your file directly as a [new project](../projects/).

 * * *